TokenChingy/_api/README.md

 Find by slice:

 You can slice your results by specifying a start index and an end index.
 Either is optional and will default to `start = 0` and `end = collection.size()`.
-If you are slicing, an additional header property `X-Total-Count` which will hold the total documents in the result returned.
+If you are slicing, an additional header property `X-Total-Count` will be returned which will hold the total documents in the collection.

 ```url
 hostname:port/your_collection?_start=10&_end=20